huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 |Setting up the required tags config rule is very easy.          |                                     |
 |You can send SNS email alerts.                                  |                                     |

-The biggest difference between AWS Config rule Required Tags and Autotagging that we most care about is the fact that you cannot autotag with Required Tags.
-Autotagging is only possible when you write lambda code.
+The biggest difference between AWS Config rule Required Tags and Autotagging that we care most about is the fact that you cannot autotag with Required Tags.
+Autotagging can only be done with lambda code.

-Although functionality is an important factor of consideration, we must not forget another important factor, cost.
+Although functionality is an important factor for consideration, we must not forget another important factor, cost.

 Let's compare the cost of using Required Tags and the Autotagging Lambda function.